Skip to main content

 LinkedIn

 Nandor founded iFeeltech in 2003 and has spent over two decades implementing network infrastructure, cybersecurity, and managed IT solutions for Miami businesses.
-He writes from direct field experience — every recommendation on this site reflects configurations and tools he has tested in real client environments.
+He writes from direct field experience — recommendations on this site reflect tools and configurations he has deployed or evaluated for small business environments.
 He is also the creator of Valydex, a free NIST CSF 2.0 cybersecurity assessment platform.